cosmincatalin/helios/README.md

 ### Configuration

 The services can be configured via the Docker images they run on using environment variables.

+### Notes

+* The streaming populations feature can be tested by placing a new valid `.json` file along the others in the `data` folder.
+* Depending on your Docker configuration and resource allocation, the application might take some time before it shows the first results on the console.